FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

-Then, check the authorization header to make sure that whoever is calling the webhook has the correct permissions.
+Then, the code checks the authorization header.
+This ensures that only FusionAuth calls this webhook.
+For production, you would definitely want to use TLS as well.

 ```php
 //...